 Testosterone Therapy

-Patients seek testosterone replacement therapy, which is a common method for treating low testosterone.
+Patients seek testosterone replacement therapy, a standard method for treating low testosterone.
 Chronic pain in patients leads to hyperarousal of the hypothalamic-pituitary-adrenal axis.
-It reduces cortisol and testosterone hormone in the body.
-Testosterone-Enanthate is one such anabolic steroid that can help treat low testosterone levels in men.
+It reduces cortisol and testosterone hormones in the body.
+Testosterone-Enanthate is anabolic steroid that can help treat low testosterone levels in men.

-The ingestion takes place in two ways- in a pill form or by topically applying a patch or gel.
-In a study, clinical researchers found testosterone therapy as more effective than a placebo in improving pain perception and tolerance.
+The ingestion occurs in two ways- in a pill form or by topically applying a patch or gel.
+In a study, clinical researchers found testosterone therapy more effective than a placebo in improving pain perception and tolerance.

 Other Hormone Therapies for Treating Pain